mpalazzo02/Black_Scholes_OPM/README.md

 - **Option Pricing**: Calculate the fair value of Call and Put options based on the Black-Scholes model.
 - **Interactive Dashboard**: Explore how different parameters (e.g., asset price, strike price, volatility) affect option pricing.
-- **Greeks Visualization**: Analyze the sensitivities (Delta, Gamma, Theta, Vega, Rho) and their impact on option pricing.
+- **Greeks Visualisation**: Analyse the sensitivities (Delta, Gamma, Theta, Vega, Rho) and their impact on option pricing.
-- **Heatmaps**: Visualize how option prices change over a range of spot prices and volatilities.
+- **Heatmaps**: Visualise how option prices change over a range of spot prices and volatilities.

 ## Installation